Diocese of Worcester, Massachusetts: 1808 to 1950

 Pope Pius VII erected the Diocese of Boston in 1808 from the Diocese of Baltimore.
 The new diocese included all of New England in its jurisdiction.
 In the 1820s, Irish immigrants began arrived in Worcester County to work on the railroads and construct the Blackstone Canal.
 St. John's Church was established in 1834 in the City of Worcester.
 It is the oldest surviving Catholic church in New England outside of Boston.

 The College of the Holy Cross was founded in Worcester by Bishop Benedict Fenwick of Boston in 1843.
 Fenwick had tried to build the college in Boston, but was thwarted by Protestant politicians running the city.
 He finally decided to locate it in Worcester on existing church property.

 In 1870, Pope Pius IX created the Diocese of Springfield from the Diocese of Boston, including Worcester County.
 The Worcester area would remain part of the Diocese of Springfield for the next 80 years.
+The Sisters of Providence in 1893 opened St. Vincent de Paul Hospital in Worcester.
+Today it is St. Vincent Hospital.

+In 1900, the Sisters of Sisters of Notre Dame de Namur purchased an undeveloped property on Lake Quinsigamond in Worcester to serve as a retreat center for the members of their order.
+Today it is Notre Dame Health Care, a skilled nursing facility, assisted living facility and palliative care center.
+The Augustinians of the Assumption in 1904 opened Assumption College in Worcester.
+Like other communities in New England, Worcester had seen a large influx of French-Canadian immigrants in the previous decades.
+Assumption was started to educate their boys, with classes held in French.
+Today it is Assumption University, open to all.In 1946, the Sisters of Saint Anne opened Anna Marie College in Worcester for women.

 1950 to 2004

 Pope Pius XII erected the Diocese of Worcester on March 7, 1950.
 He removed Worcester County from the Diocese of Springfield in Massachusetts to created the new diocese.
 Pius XII designated the Church of St. Paul as the cathedral of the new diocese and appointed Auxiliary Bishop John Wright of Boston as the first bishop.

 In 1959, Pope John XXIII appointed Wright as bishop of the Diocese of Pittsburgh and named Bishop Bernard Flanagan of the Diocese of Norwich as his successor.
 In 1968, Reverend Timothy Harrington from the Diocese of Springfield in Massachusetts was appointed as an auxiliary bishop of the diocese by Pope Paul VI.
 In 1973, the diocese joined the Worcester County Ecumenical Council, a predominantly Protestant organization.

 After Flannagan's retirement in 1983, Pope John Paul II appointed Harrington as the new bishop of Worcester.
-Harrington retired in 1994 and John Paul II appointed Bishop Daniel Reilly from Norwich to succeed him.
+Harrington retired as bishop of Worcester in 1994 and John Paul II appointed Bishop Daniel Reilly from Norwich to succeed him.
 During his tenure in Worcester, Reilly reopened St. Joseph Parish, but merged it with Notre Dame des Canadiens Parish in Worcester.
 He raised over $50 million for his Forward in Faith campaign to place the diocese in a stable financial condition.